yanyy5/csdict/README.md

 # csdict
-This is Assignment 1 of Distributed System in 2022 Semester 1.
+This is Assignment 1 of Distributed System.

 ## 1 Problem Context